satyampsoni/credit-decisioning/README.md

    ```
 _Note: The -k option tells kubectl to process the kustomization file in the directory._

-14. YOu can now access the application at the service:ip/<port>
+14. You can now access the application at the service-ip:<port>